 Assessing the safety, tolerability and efficacy of Dalfampridine on walking in patients with PLS.

-Phase II Clinical Trial of CK-2127107 in Patients with ALS
+Phase III Clinical Trial of Ravulizumab in Patients with ALS

 Phase III Clinical Trial of Levosimendan in ALS

-Will be evaluating the effects of ODM-109 (Levosimendan) on the respiratory function in patients with ALS.
+Evaluating the effects of ODM-109 (Levosimendan) on the respiratory function in patients with ALS

 Misfolded SOD1 as a Biomarker for ALS

-According to Dale J. Lange, MD, Chairman of Neurology and Neurologist-in-Chief at HSS, TeleHealth works just like Skype or FaceTime, but in a HIPAA-compliant network that ensures the safety and security of patient information.
+HSS Virtual Care works just like FaceTime or a video chat on Facebook, but in a HIPAA-compliant network that ensures the safety and security of patient information.
 Patients can make a formal appointment, but instead of coming to HSS to see a physician, the appointment is conducted virtually.

 (Adapted from an article in the April 2017 issue of Neuromuscular News.)